 Tailor the cover letter (to the role and organisation)

-So now you’ve done your research and prepared your plan, you want to know how to structure the letter – right?
 A cover letter should resemble any formal business letter.
-So this means placing your address in the right-hand corner and starting with the recruiter’s name and ending with ‘Kind regards’.
+So this means placing your address in the right-hand corner and starting with the recruiter’s name, a formal greeting and ending with ‘Kind regards’.
 Here’s the format in more detail:

 [Your Address Line 1]